noanabeshima/wikipedia-downloader/README.md

-# Downloads 2020 English Wikipedia
+# Download 2020 English Wikipedia

 Downloads the 2020 [Wikipedia TensorFlow dataset](https://www.tensorflow.org/datasets/catalog/wikipedia) and converts it to a collection of JSON files, each a list of strings.
 Each string is a Wikipedia article.